wanyuac/NITREc/Script/README.md

 BLASTN_DIR=""  # The directory where program blastn is stored (not needed if both MODULE and CONDA_ENV are specified)

 # Input data (mandatory)
-GENOMES="$HOME/work/subjects_genomes.txt"  # Path to a newline-delimited text file of sample-genome names (basename of filenames of FASTA files).
-Every line must be followed by a Linux newline character '\n', including the last line.
+GENOMES="$HOME/work/subjects_genomes.tsv" # Path to a tab-delimited text file of subject genome names and full paths of their FASTA files ("[genome]\t[file path and name]\n").
+Every line must end with a Linux newline character '\n', including the last line.
-DB_DIR="blast_db"  # Directory for output BLAST databases (can be deleted by users afterwards) SUBJECT_DIR="$HOME/work/assemblies"  # Directory of input subject sequences (Genome assemblies in FASTA format) SUBJECT_SUFFIX='fna'  # Filename extension for subject sequences.
-Alternative values can be 'fasta', 'fa', etc.
-QUERIES="$HOME/work/queries.fna"  # Path to the FASTA file of query sequences.
+DB_DIR="blast_db"  # Directory for output BLAST databases (can be deleted by users afterwards) QUERIES="$HOME/work/queries.fna"  # Path to the FASTA file of query sequences.
-OUT_DIR="results"  # Output directory
+OUT_DIR="hits"  # Output directory

-# BLAST arguments
+# BLAST arguments (optional)
 TASK='megablast'  # Or 'blastn' for short query DNA sequences MIN_IDENTITY='70'  # Minimum nucleotide identity required for every hit MAX_TARGET_SEQS='10'  # Maximum number of hits returned per query sequence